Layr-Labs/eigenlayer-contracts/docs/core/EigenPod.md

 function setProofSubmitter(address newProofSubmitter) external onlyEigenPodOwner
 ```

 Allows the Pod Owner to update the Proof Submitter address for the `EigenPod`.
+The Proof Submitter is a secondary address that can call various validator and proof-related `EigenPod` methods, but has no permissions outside of the `EigenPod` contract (e.g. this address cannot manage delegation or queue withdrawals via the `DelegationManager`).

-The Proof Submitter can call `verifyWithdrawalCredentials` and `startCheckpoint` just like the Pod Owner.
-This is intended to allow the Pod Owner to create a hot wallet to manage calls to these methods.
+This method/role is intended to allow the Pod Owner to create a hot wallet to perform validator and proof-related tasks without exposing access to funds.

-If set, EITHER the Pod Owner OR Proof Submitter may call `verifyWithdrawalCredentials`/`startCheckpoint`.
+If set, EITHER the Pod Owner OR Proof Submitter may call:
+* `verifyWithdrawalCredentials`
+* `startCheckpoint`
+* `requestConsolidation`
+* `requestWithdrawal`

 The Pod Owner can call this with `newProofSubmitter == 0` to remove the current Proof Submitter.
-If there is no designated Proof Submitter, ONLY the Pod Owner can call `verifyWithdrawalCredentials`/`startCheckpoint`.
+If there is no designated Proof Submitter, ONLY the Pod Owner can call the above methods.

 *Effects*:
 * Updates `proofSubmitter` to `newProofSubmitter`